Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 My research interest is focused on <ins>SE4AI</ins>, and <ins>Responsible AI</ins>.
 I current work on advancing AI **safety/security** and **utility**, more specifically on *improving reusability, trustworthiness, and security of pre-trained deep learning models (**PTM**s)* from model registries/hubs, such as Hugging Face.

-Here is a list of projects that I am working on
+Here is a list of projects that I am actively working on:
 - _Trustworthiness_: Anomaly detection for PTM naming and architectural defects.
 - _Reusability_: PTM recommendation system considering engineering requirements.
 - _Security_: Defense against Pickle deserialization vulnerabilities in PTMs.